rodriguez404/HLWS-Fixed/README.md

 Map is saved as .SC2Map Components folder.
 You can't open it directly via double-click, but can open in Editor:

 > File > Open... > [navigate to folder]

+<h3>Contribution</h3>

+To contribute to project, you must `Fork` it first.
+From that point, you will work on your own version of this repository.
+After doing some `commits` in your repo, you can then either:
+- create `pull requests` in this repository (which will be reviewed, and either accepted & merged, or declined),
+- or keep commiting into your own repo and eventually release "HLWS Fixed v2", lol.

+The project is open to community, and bug fixes / performance optimisations (that dont alter the gameplay) are very welcome.
+However, balance changes will be debated, or, possibly, declined without explanation.